cabcookie/saddleback-video-i18n/README.md

 ## Object structure

 The script is using the name space `sbVideoScript`.
 All functions and data are stored here.
-The script is not packaged so it loads all neccesary functions during runtime.
+The script is not packaged so it loads all necessary functions during runtime.
 Thus it uses the `importScript(filename)` function to load the relevant script.
 If the script is loaded it sets reminder in `sbVideoScript.filesLoaded` so that the same script is only being loaded once.

 ```js
 sbVideoScript = {